KenKundert/avendesora/doc/overview.rst

 calling in and impersonating you.
 A short passphrase is perfect for this use as it is easy to communicate to someone over the phone.

-In this example separate fields are used for each account numbers.
+In this example separate fields are used for each account number.
 If you have access to the accounts of several people, for example you and your children, you might use a dictionary for the accounts of each person, as follows: